amitparag/Attention-Classification/README.md

   https://github.com/amitparag/Attention-Classification/assets/19486899/df3ed124-8a7d-4620-bab5-38bbe121bc3f

-    Also note that the 3D printed grippers can develop cracks and break.
-We used a normal 3D printer and then eventually a more "fancy" one.
+    Also note that the regular 3D printed grippers can develop cracks and break.
+We initially used a normal 3D printer and then eventually a more "fancy" one.

     4. Low Batch Size

         The training script uses a batch size of 4.
-While it is generally preferable to have a higher batch size, restrictions due to compute capabilities still apply
+While it is generally preferable to have a higher batch size, restrictions due to compute capabilities still apply.

     5. Minor Convergence issues in the initial epochs